Skip to main content

 • Conditions

-You must be studying at one of our partner institutions.
-You must be nominated by your home coordinator and accepted by the exchange programme at Thomas More (see admission procedure for exchange students).
+You must be studying Journalism at one of our partner institutions and be nominated by your home coordinator.
+You are at least in the second year of your studies (60 ECTS before arrival). (see admission procedure for exchange students).

 • Language requirements